Ignotus/kaggle-dsg-qualification/README.md

 ## Architecture

 We use a modification of the ResNet in combination with state-of-the art-based models (GoogleNet, InceptionV3, VGG16, VGG19) on multiple image scales (32x32, 64x64, 80x80, 96x96, 104x104) initialized with pretrained models to build a single bagged model with majority voting strategy.
-L2 normalization is applied on randomly initialized layers.
+L2 regularization is applied on randomly initialized layers.
 Following models have been included into the best majority voting model:

 Architecture | Image Size | Validation Accuracy | Batch Size | Learning Rate | Dropout Ratio | Test Accuracy (40%)
 -------------|------------|---------------------|------------|---------------|---------------|--------------------